stormpath/stormpath-documentation/source/reference.rst

     :local:
     :depth: 2

 Accounts and Groups are linked via a **groupMembership** resource that stores this Account-to-Group link.
-Each Account we add to a Group has its own groupMembership resource created.
+Each Account you add to a Group has its own groupMembership resource created.

 **groupMembership URI**

-``v1/groupMemberships/:groupMembershipId``
+``v1/groupMemberships/$GROUP_MEMBERSHIP_ID``

 **groupMembership Attributes**